AMRAVATI TOURISM GUIDE:

 Chatri Talao: Chatri Talao is situated towards South-East of Amravati, 1-km from Dasturnagar Square on Malkhed Railway Road.
 It was built in the year 1888 on a small spring called “Kali Nadi”.
 It is a small reservoir built with the intention, then, to supply drinking water to Amravati City, but now Amravati City gets water from Upper Wardha Dam.
 A small garden and boating facility is also available.

 Wadali Talao: Wadali Talao is situated towards East of Amravati, 3-km from Camp on Chandur Railway Road.
-It was built for a clean and fresh water supply to Amravati Camp.
+It was built for clean and fresh water supply to Amravati Camp.
 A small garden with a zoo is also there and usually people come here during weekends.
 One can also enjoy boating on the Talao.
 This is one of the best places for kids.

 Melghat Tiger Reserve: Melghat Tiger Reserve is located in Chikhaldara and Dharni tehsils of Amaravati district in Satpuda hill range.
 This tiger reserve of 1676.93-sq-km is one of the last remaining habitats of Indian tiger in Maharashtra.